Design rule checking (DRC)#

 MinClearance

-Minimum clearance between two nets.
+Minimum spacing constraint between nets.

 MinAnnularRing

-Minimum annular ring for drilled holes.
+Minimum annular ring constraint for drilled holes.

 DiffPair